osrm-decentralized/shapes-to-poly/README.md

 pip3 install GDAL=="`gdal-config --version`.*"
 ```

-### Alternative ways:
+### Alternative ways
 - See https://github.com/nextgis/pygdal

-### Using Docker :
+### Using Docker
 Ensure that your shapefile is present in the same folder (or in a folder beneath)

-Open a terminal/command prompt, navigate it to current folder, and run these commands:
+Open a terminal/command prompt, navigate it to current folder, and run these commands if for the first time:
 ```
 docker build -t shapes-to-poly1 .
 docker run -v $(pwd):/app -it shapes-to-poly1